Graduation Under a Particular Catalog

 Requirements for the Doctor of Management degree include:

-- A minimum of 60 semester hours of approved graduate credit.
+- A minimum of 60 credit hours of approved graduate credit.

-- At least 48 hours must be from Wayland Baptist University.
+- At least one-third of the required hours must be from Wayland Baptist University.

 - A minimum cumulative GPA of 3.0 on a 4.0 scale computed on all graduate work taken at Wayland.